wp-plugins/leaguemanager/readme.txt

 **Features**

-* add as many leagues as you want to
 * easy adding of teams and matches
 * add team logo (wp-content directory needs to be writable by the server)
 * numerous point-rules implemented to also support special rules (e.g. Hockey)